wazuh/wazuh-documentation/source/azure/activity-services/active-directory/graph.rst

 azure-logs module configuration
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Proceed to configure the ``azure-logs`` module in the local configuration (``ossec.conf``).
+Proceed with configuring the ``azure-logs`` module in the local configuration (``ossec.conf``).
 The **key and ID of the application** saved during the previous steps will be used here.
 In this case, both fields were saved in a **file** for authentication.

-Here is an example on how to get the audit log of the Azure Active Directory using Microsoft Graph.
-This example configuration includes a representative ``tag`` and will be scheduled for every Monday at 02:00, using an offset of one days, which means only the log data from the last day will be parsed:
+Here is an example of how to get the audit log of the Azure Active Directory using Microsoft Graph.
+This example configuration includes a representative ``tag`` and is scheduled for every Monday at 02:00, using an offset of one day, which means only the log data from the last day is be parsed:

 .. code-block:: xml